nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 TThe `ObservableList` is a JavaFX class which observes and automatically changes the list once an update is performed.

-###Import feature

-The import mechanism implements the following sequence for the method call execute("import").

-#### What is the import feature

-The import feature allows users to import an Excel file that contains a list of student records into Tracey.

-The `import` command is as follows:

-`import FILE PATH`

-The activity diagram shows the possible execution paths for the `import` command.

-**Path Execution of Import Feature Activity Diagram is shown below:**

-There are two possible execution paths for this command.

-1. User inputs the `import` command with invalid or empty arguments.
-A ParseException will be thrown, and Tracey will display an error message along with the correct input format to the user.
-2. User inputs the `import` command with valid arguments.
-Tracey then stores the specified filter criteria, and displays a list based on those criteria.

-The sequence diagram below shows the interactions between objects during the execution of a `import` command.

-**Sequence Diagram of Import Feature is shown below:**

 ### Filter feature

 In this section, the functionality of the filter feature, the expected execution path, the structure of the FilterCommand class, the structure of the FilterCommand class and the interactions between objects with the FilterCommand object will be discussed.